 Professor Bruce Russell investigates biomarkers that enable the prediction of a response to treatment for severe mental health disorders.
 His research focuses on investigating the psychopharmacology and underlying pathophysiology of the severe mental illnesses such as schizophrenia with an emphasis on treatment-resistance.
 He aims to discover biomarkers that will enable the prediction of an individual's response to drug treatment.
 He also has an active interest in the psychopharmacology of both new and old recreationally-used drugs and the mechanisms underlying drug addiction.

 Suicide and Mental Health Research Group – Te Rōpū Rangahau i te Mate Whakamomori me te Hauora Hinengaro

 The Suicide and Mental Health Research Group is a multi-disciplinary team of researchers and clinicians.
 It contributes to knowledge, policy, and services by conducting high quality research in suicide prevention, mental health and illness.

 Research students are important contributors to the research group and we currently support a number of PhD students.
 In the last five years publications from the group have focused on suicide and self-harm, and management of mental health care in primary care.

-Dr Sarah McKenzie has just received a Marsden Faststart grant to investigate men's mental health using visual methods.
-This multidisciplinary study will provide the first in-depth gender analysis of how dominant ideas about ‘how to be a man’ in New Zealand society impact on young men’s mental health, leaving some at far greater risk of taking their own lives.
+Dr Sarah McKenzie received a Marsden Faststart grant to investigate men's mental health using visual methods.
+This multidisciplinary study will provide the first in-depth gender analysis of how dominant ideas about 'how to be a man' in New Zealand society impact on young men's mental health, leaving some at far greater risk of taking their own lives.